 - Remove all personal property.
 Unless special arrangements are made with the Department of Residential Life prior to check-out, any remaining personal property will be removed by University personnel and disposed of appropriately.
 A fee will be assessed. - Remove all trash and dispose of it in designated trash facilities.
 Failure to remove trash will result in a fee being assessed. - Clean apartment / bedroom / bathroom if applicable in Southwest or Medaille Hall.
-Have a staff member inspect room and sign the Room Condition Form. - Complete forwarding address online at checkout.
-Forwarding address is for internal campus use only.
+Have a staff member inspect room and sign the Room Condition Form. - Leave your forwarding address with the staff member completing your checkout.
 Please allow six to eight weeks after checkout to receive your deposit.
 We also recommend filling out a forwarding address card with your local United States Postal Service office. - Turn in room key and building access card.